AdguardTeam/CodeGuidelines/Go/Go.md

     ```

 - <a href="#li-73ab5406" id="li-73ab5406" name="li-73ab5406">§</a> Don’t write code with more than four (**4**) levels of indentation.
 Just like [Linus said][3tabs], plus an additional level for an occasional error check or struct initialization.

+    > [!IMPORTANT]
+    >
+    > This rule may be ignored in projects that have maintainability index for non-test and test code above 40 and 30 respectively.

 - <a href="#li-537482f3" id="li-537482f3" name="li-537482f3">§</a> Group `require.*` blocks together with the preceding related statements, but separate from the following `assert.*` and unrelated requirements.